Five country castles for family days out

 Chiddingstone Castle

-Nestled in the rolling Kentish countryside, this idyllic Tudor castle is accompanied by a museum displaying collections of Japanese, Stuart, Jacobite, Egyptian and Buddhist art.
-With gorgeous gardens, a tranquil lake and woodland, a beautiful Victorian orangery, a tearoom and an Ancient Egypt-inspired maze, there’s plenty to entertain you across its vast grounds.
-They also programme a range of events throughout the year, including collection talks, live music afternoons and activities for families and children.
+Nestled in the rolling Kentish countryside, this idyllic castle with Tudor origins is home to five collections, including Japanese, Stuart, Jacobite, Ancient Egyptian and Buddhist art, displayed throughout the historic house.
+With a tranquil lake, woodland, a beautiful Victorian orangery, a tearoom and an Ancient Egypt-inspired grass maze, there’s plenty to entertain you across its vast grounds.
+There's also a range of events programmed throughout the year – including collection talks, live music afternoons and activities for families and children.

 Craigievar Castle

-National Art Pass gets you free entry to hundreds of museums, 50% off major exhibitions, and great benefits in museum cafés and shops.
+A National Art Pass gets you free entry to hundreds of museums, 50% off major exhibitions and great benefits in museum cafés and shops.
 Got little ones?
 Add Plus Kids to your membership to save money for the whole family.

 The more you see, the more we do.